poojari1146/Solar-Power-Smart-Investment-/README.md

 # Solar-Power-Smart-Investment-
 For detailed view and explanatione, please visit the website: https://sites.google.com/umich.edu/ds631-2023-fall-team-delta/home

-🌞 Delta Warehousing LLC – Solar Energy Decision Analysis A comprehensive decision analysis project to assess the feasibility and impact of solar energy integration for Delta Warehousing LLC in Dearborn, Michigan.
+🌞 Delta Warehousing LLC – Solar Energy Decision Analysis<br>
+A comprehensive decision analysis project to assess the feasibility and impact of solar energy integration for Delta Warehousing LLC in Dearborn, Michigan.

 📘 Project Overview
 Delta Warehousing LLC, a B2B storage facility, explored the adoption of solar energy as a sustainable alternative to reduce long-term energy costs and carbon emissions.
-Our team conducted an in-depth decision analysis study covering both qualitative and quantitative aspects of the energy transition.
+Our team conducted an in-depth decision analysis study covering both qualitative and quantitative aspects of the energy transition.<br>
 This repository documents the data-driven journey—from problem framing and modeling to decision-making under uncertainty.

 🚀 Goal